What is Qsymia?

 - Do not drink alcohol while taking Qsymia.
 Qsymia and alcohol can affect each other causing side effects such as sleepiness or dizziness.

-- Do not drive a car or operate heavy machinery, or do other dangerous activities until you know how Qsymia affects you.
+- Do not drive a car, operate heavy machinery, or do other dangerous activities until you know how Qsymia affects you.
 Qsymia can slow your thinking and motor skills, and may affect vision.

-- See “What is the most important information I should know about Qsymia?" at the beginning of this Medication Guide
+- See “What is the most important information I should know about Qsymia?" above.

 - Mood changes and trouble sleeping.
 Qsymia may cause depression or mood problems, and trouble sleeping.
 Tell your healthcare provider if symptoms occur.